Not long ago I was told that I have “the nopal on my forehead” and not in the best way.

 She said she realized about the guy’s rude attitude, that’s why she told him “I also speak Spanish”.

-“Having the nopal on your forehead” means you look Mexican even if you don’t want to.
+“Having the nopal on your forehead” (cactus in the front, means you look very Mexican (even if you don’t want to).
 There are people that are not proud of their Mexican roots and they tried to hide their nationality.

 Sometimes discrimination comes from our own race.
-That phrase of having the nopal on the forehead is used disrespectfully by Mexican people when they see a person who looks Hispanic speaking English.
+That phrase of “tener el nopal en la frente” is used disrespectfully by Mexican people when they see a person who looks Hispanic speaking English.

 These people think they don’t want to speak in Spanish without thinking they may not speak Spanish at all.